argupta98/moos-ivp-pLearn/readme.md

 # MOOS-IvP pLearn
-**Author: Arjun Gupta**
+**Original Author: Arjun Gupta**
+**Maintenance: Michael "Misha" Novitzky

 ## Introduction

-The moos-ivp-pLearn repository is an extension of MOOS-IvP, a powerful marine autonomy library
+The moos-ivp-pLearn repository is an extension of Project Aquaticus which is based on MOOS-IvP, a powerful marine autonomy library.
+This repository assumes that the moos-ivp and moos-ivp-aquaticus repositories have been built and applications available through system PATH variable.

 ## Directory Structure